Sargramostim (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- If you store this medicine at home, keep the unopened packages in the refrigerator.
+- Unopened: If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.

-- Ask your pharmacist, doctor, or nurse about how to store your medicine after you have opened a vial (bottle).
-The pre-mixed liquid can usually be stored for up to 20 days after the vial has been opened.
+- Opened: Store the pre-mixed liquid can be stored for up to 20 days.
 The powder has different storage directions based on what kind of liquid it is mixed with.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.